Rail-BJTU-Jiang/stereo_vo_bjtu/docs/links.md

 2. ~~speed-up feature macthing by using tracking;~~: approx. 200 ms per frame. but problem may happen that the updated motion are pretty small.
 3. ~~move bucketing to feature detection;~~
 4. add key frame;
-5. more improvement;
 6. ~~add sub-pixel refinement using parabolic fitting~~
 7. add feature selection based on feature tracking i.e. the age of features
 8. implement Nister's algorithm and SLERP for rotation estimation
-9. use Gauss-Newton optimization to estimate translation from weighted reprojection error
+9. use Gauss-Newton optimization to estimate translation from weighted reprojection error.
+10. more improvement;

 ## results on kitti
 1. 00 pretty well;